 Title: Professor of Psychiatry

-Philip R. Muskin, MD, Professor of Psychiatry at Columbia University Vagelos College of Physicians and Surgeons, has been recognized by Marquis Who’s Who Top Doctors for dedication, achievements, and leadership in psychiatry and higher education.
+Angelos Halaris, MD, a professor of psychiatry at the Loyola University Medical Center, has been recognized by Marquis Who’s Who Top Doctors for dedication, achievements, and leadership in the field of psychiatry.

 Drawing on more than five decades of expertise in his chosen field, Dr. Halaris has garnered acclaim through his unwavering determination and tireless advocacy on behalf of his patients.
 Bearing a particular focus on the sub-specialization of biological psychiatry, which pertains to the biological underpinnings of mental health disorders, his most recent research has centered on the genetic origins of bipolar disorder, as well as the pharmacologic treatment of depression and other mental health issues.
 Prior to his current role at Loyola Medicine, Dr. Halaris previously worked as a professor at the University of Mississippi Medical Center and at the Case Western Reserve University School of Medicine, having served as the chairperson of the Cleveland Metropolitan General Hospital from 1984 until 1993.

 Long fascinated with the inner workings of the human mind, Dr. Halaris chose to become a psychiatrist at an early age, and went on to attend the Ludwig Maximilian University of Munich, from which he received a Doctor of Medicine in surgery in 1967.
 Following this accomplishment, he undertook a year-long internship at the university.
 Since then, Dr. Halaris has been most proud to continue his education by keeping abreast of the latest developments in clinical practice, learning new approaches to treatment, and taking an integrative approach to assessing his patients.